 R. Br., Prod.
 Fl.
 Nov.
 Holl.
 504 (1810).

-Mericarps oblong-obovoid, 2-3 mm long, not keeled, with the attachment scar being a large concavity in the lower half of the inner surface, with spreading hairs sometimes only towards the apex and scattered sessile glands.
+Mericarps oblong-obovoid, c.
+3 mm long, slightly keeled on the inside, with the attachment scar being a large concavity in the lower half of the inner surface, reticulate-rugose with few hairs and scattered sessile glands mainly towards the apex.

 SA Distribution Map based